I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 “Because I might be able to use it to find where he’s keeping his horse stabled,” McNaught answered.

-Oh, for heaven’s sake.
-There were thousands of public stables in the city where one might rent a stall.
-But the hotels within London mostly had their own stables, and Des Jardins could be keeping his horse there for all McNaught knew.
-It would be near impossible to track him down via the color of the stitching in his goddamn saddle, and I began to feel like McNaught was interrogating us simply because he enjoyed frustrating others.
+I stared at him.
+Was he serious?
+There were thousands of public stables in the city where one might rent a pen.
+The hotels within London had their own private horse stalls as well.
+It would be near impossible to track Des Jardins down via the color of the stitching in his goddamn saddle, and I began to feel like McNaught was interrogating us simply because he enjoyed frustrating others.

 “Enough,” John said.
 “Who is Des Jardins?”